metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 The Jaguars are pretty awful at defensing the run.
 Notably, the linebackers seem easily duped on misdirection plays.

 Nick Foles seems too overdependent on DJ Chark to catch his passes.

+Leonard Fournette is truly terrible running from a shotgun look.
+Abandons the inside zone entirely on a handoff from Foles.